This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - Empire State Building tickets: For 102nd and 86th floors access, as well as the 2nd-floor Museum – Adults $72, Children $66, Seniors $70

-- Included in: The Sightseeing Pass, CityPASS, CityPASS C3, New York Pass, The Explorer Pass
+- Passes included in: The Sightseeing Pass, CityPASS, CityPASS C3, New York Pass, The Explorer Pass

 Next on the list of the best observatories in New York City—The Empire State Building.
 It’s is a beautiful, historical symbol of New York City.

 Once the tallest building in the world, it held the title for 40 years, until it was surpassed in 1970 by the construction of another famous New York building, the World Trade Center.
-Even then, as it is now today, the Empire State Building observation decks is a bucket list activity for when people come to New York City.
+Even then, as it is now today, the Empire State Building observation decks are bucket list activities for when people come to New York City.

-There’s not one, but two observation decks at the Empire State Building.
-The main deck, an indoor and outdoor space on the 86th floor.
-As well as the newly renovated, fully enclosed glass 102nd floor.
+There’s not one, but two popular observation decks at the Empire State Building.
+The main deck, an indoor and outdoor space on the 86th-floor observatory, as well as the newly renovated, fully enclosed glass 102nd-floor observation deck.

 There’s also a museum on the 2nd floor, dedicated to the building’s history.
 Since you’re in the heart of Midtown, from the top of this New York City observatory, you’ll see views of Fifth Avenue, Bryant Park and the New York Public Library, Madison Square Park, and many, many rooftops.